gregormaclaine/LeagueAnnouncements/README.md

 # League of Legends Discord bot

-A Discord bot that allows you to track your own League of Legends accounts and announces to the server when you have made a particular achievement, such as losing 3 or more games in a row or getting a KDA < 1.
+A Discord bot that allows you to track your own League of Legends accounts and announces to the server when you have made a particular achievement.
+Currently the bot will announce the following achievements:

+- Finishing a game with a KDA < 1
+- Losing 3 or more games in a row
+  - A new announcement will be made per game
+- Being demoted **or premoted** between ranks in ranked play (Solo or Flex)
+- Overtaking another tracked player on a ranked leaderboard

 ## Usage